christianhelle/sqlitequery/README.md

 ## Screenshots

-Here are some screenshots of SQLiteQuery in action:
+Here are some screenshots of SQLite Query Analyzer in action:

 ## Windows